On the iterated estimation of dynamic discrete choice games: Results for -PML estimation

 where $\{\Phi _{k,P0}:k\leq K\}$ is defined by $\Phi _{k,P0}\equiv \Phi _{k,P}+\Phi _{k,0}$, with $\{\Phi _{k,P}:k\leq K\}$ and $\{\Phi _{k,0}:k\leq K\}$ as in Eq.\ \eqref{eq:coefficients_ML}.
 For any true parameter vector and any $K\in \mathbb{N} $, we can numerically compute Eq.\ \eqref{eq:Sigma_ML_example}.
 For the exposition, we focus on the asymptotic variance of $\hat{\lambda} _{RN,K-PML}$, which corresponds to the [1,1]-element of $\Sigma _{K-PML}( \hat{P}_0 )$.
 Figures \ref{fig:example1}, \ref{fig:example2}, and \ref{fig:example3} show the asymptotic variance of $\hat{ \lambda}_{RN,K-PML}$ as a function of $K$ for $(\lambda _{RN}^{\ast },\lambda _{EC}^{\ast },\lambda _{RS}^{\ast },\lambda _{FC,1}^{\ast },\lambda _{FC,2}^{\ast },\beta^{\ast }) = (2.8,0.8,0.7,0.6,0.4,0.95)$, $(2,1.8,0.2,0.01,0.03,0.95)$, and $ (2.2,1.45,0.45,0.22,0.29,0.95)$, respectively.
 These figures confirm that, in general, the asymptotic variance of the $K$-PML estimator can decrease, increase, or even fluctuate with the number of iterations $K$.
 Note that these widely different patterns occur within the same econometric model.
 Finally, we point out that qualitatively similar results can be obtained for the asymptotic variance of $\hat{\lambda} _{EC,K-PML}$, which corresponds to the [2,2]-element of $\Sigma _{K-PML}( \hat{P}_0 )$.

 We view the fact that $\Sigma _{K-PML}( \hat{P}_{0}) $ can change so much with the number of iterations $K$ as a negative feature of the $K$-PML estimator.
-A researcher who uses the $K$-PML estimator and desires asymptotic efficiency faces difficulties when choosing $K$.
-Prior to estimation, the researcher cannot be certain regarding the effect of $K$ on the asymptotic efficiency of the $K$-PML estimator.
-Additional iterations could help asymptotic efficiency (as in Figure \ref{fig:example1}) or hurt asymptotic efficiency (as in Figure \ref{fig:example2}).
+A researcher who uses the $K$-PML estimator and is interested in efficiency faces difficulties when choosing $K$.
+Prior to estimation, the researcher cannot be certain regarding the effect of $K$ on the efficiency of the $K$-PML estimator.
+Additional iterations could help efficiency (as in Figure \ref{fig:example1}) or hurt efficiency (as in Figure \ref{fig:example2}).
 In principle, the researcher could consistently estimate the asymptotic variance of $K$-PML for each $K$ by plugging in any consistent estimator of the structural parameters (e.g., $\hat{\alpha} _{1-PML}$ and $\hat{g}$).